 I heard about this company after a google search for pale foundations and someone on some forum had mentioned the brand so I checked it out.
 And holy hellsecks they have a ton of foundation shades (86 if weíre being exact here) and a buttload of undertones (13) and depths (6) to choose from.
 Sample baggies are $1 each and please, dear lord have mercy PLEASE get samples before you order a full size.
 The lighter coverage formulations are a bit more forgiving but if you're getting the Flawless Feline, it needs to be a pretty dang exact match.
 You think youíre one shade but it turns out youíre something completely different.
 And, to be honest, I always brushed off mineral or other powder foundations because they just didnít make sense to me, I donít know why.
 I always just thought ďWhat?
 Powder?
 How is that going to give any coverage or even stay on your face?Ē HOW WRONG AND FOOLISH I WAS, MON CHERI.

-I got my sample shades all in the Inquisitive range and the perfect (and I literally mean PRRRRFECT) match for me is Inquisitive Manx.
-Flawless Feline version (well, duh, otherwise why would I be writing the review for the Flawless) because I love me a good full coverage foundation.
+I got my sample shades all in the Inquisitive range, Flawless Feline version (well, duh, otherwise why would I be writing the review for the Flawless) because I love me a good full coverage foundation.
 And lemme tell you this - there are pretty much two types of pale skin: normal pale skin, and then translucent pale skin.
 The latter of the two is an absolute arse to try to match a foundation to because if it's not a perfect match, it's really hard to make that foundation work with your skin.
-Underneath the black hair dye I am a natural redhead with that translucent skin, but this matched perfectly and just makes my skin look amazing.
+Underneath the black hair dye I am a natural redhead with that translucent skin, but I have found my perfect match with this.

 I use a smaller, somewhat dense kabuki brush to apply it and it just melts into the skin when youíre buffing it on.
 Covers my redness, evens out skintone, and after the initial buffing I go back in with a bit more of the foundation to apply it to areas where I get extra red, like around the nose and mouth.
 After it settles for a few minutes it just looks so good.
 Also the coverage seems to go up after it's settled for a couple minutes, so give it a little time before going back in and putting more on.
 Does it look like youíre wearing foundation?
 Well, yeah, because it makes the skin look pretty flawless, but it doesnít make you look like youíre wearing foundation in a bad way (if that even makes sense).
 And it just looks like great skin, dare I say even somewhat airbrushed.
 You DO have to use a light hand though because apply too much and it won't look so pretty.